Licensed Lay Ministry Training

 • Using the Bible Today

-Alongside these modules, you will also take Foundations for Reflective Practice in Context module and its corresponding placement, which focuses on your church involvement.
+You will also take the Foundations for Reflective Practice in Context module and its corresponding placement, which focuses on your church involvement.

 Theology books on the shelves St Augustine's Trinity House library